-All KPMG in Central Asia personnel are required to report an independence breach as soon as they become aware of it to the EIP.
+All KPMG AZSA personnel are required to report an independence breach as soon as they become aware of it to the EIP.
 In the event of failure to comply with our independence policies, whether identified in the compliance review, self-declared or otherwise, professionals are subject to an independence disciplinary policy.
-All breaches of independence rules are required to be reported to those charged with governance as soon as possible except where alternative timing for less significant breaches has been agreed with those charged with governance.
+All breaches of independence requirements of the IESBA Code or other external independence requirements are required to be reported to those charged with governance as soon as possible except where alternative timing for less significant breaches has been agreed to with those charged with governance.

-KPMG CIS has a documented and communicated disciplinary policy in relation to breaches of independence policies, incorporating incremental sanctions reflecting the seriousness of any violations.
+KPMG AZSA has a documented and communicated disciplinary policy in relation to breaches of independence policies, incorporating incremental sanctions reflecting the seriousness of any violations.
+Our Disciplinary Committee oversees policies and procedures in relation to ethical matters and breaches of requirements.

-Matters arising are factored into our promotion and compensation decisions and, in the case of engagement leaders and managers, are reflected in their individual quality and risk metrics.
+Matters arising are factored into our promotion and compensation decisions and, in the case of engagement leaders are reflected in their individual quality and risk metrics.